EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

 # osTicket-Ticket-Lifecycle-Examples
-*To explore the complete lifecycle of a support ticket using osTicket, in order to demonstrate understanding of ticket management and workflow in real IT enviornments.*
+*To explore the complete lifecycle of a support ticket using osTicket, in order to demonstrate understanding of ticket management and workflow in real IT environments.*

 ## Prerequisites
 - [osTicket Installation within an Azure VM](https://github.com/EddieJIV/osticket-prereqs)